LiamCrough/Fintech-Homework-Liam-Crough/README.md

-# Week 3 + 4 Homework
+# Week 5 Homework

-Please find within the 'Week 3+4 a Whale off the Portfolio/Starter_Code' folder the completed homework task.
+Please find within the 'Week 5 Starter_Code' folder the completed homework task.

-This folder contains the .ipynb file as well as an executable .py file.
+This folder contains the .ipynb file.